Palaeopropithecus: Extinction

-When Palaeopropithecus became extinct is not exactly clear, however scientists have suggested that it could be as recent as about five hundred years ago.
+When Palaeopropithecus became extinct is not exactly clear, however scientists have suggested that it could be as recent as about four hundred years ago.
 The reason behind the extinction of the several species of Palaeopropithecus has been attributed to the presence of humans to the island of Madagascar, the earliest evidence of which dates back to 2325±43 yr BP.
 Scientists have found fossils of Palaeopropithecus that appeared to have cut marks in them, suggesting flesh removal with a sharp object, indicating that the species was hunted by the earliest colonists to the island of Madagascar as a source for food.
 The first evidence of the early human butchery to Palaeopropithecus was found by Hon.
 Paul Ayshford Methuen, in 1911, who traveled to Madagascar expressly to collect bones of the extinct lemurs for the Oxford Museum.
 The slow locomotion habits of Palaeopropithecus likely made them an easy target for their human predators, who would consume them for food, as well as use the bones for tools.
 Along with being relatively large, these lemurs became targets because they were active during the day as were humans.
 Along with their diurnal nature, another factor that led to their extinction was a slow reproductive rate.
 They were killed faster than they could reproduce.

 The introduction of humans to Madagascar brought change to an island that had yet to experience the lifestyles of human beings.
 Some believe that hunting was not the only problem brought to Madagascar by humans.
 There is a possibility that humans bringing over livestock may have affected some species.
 Although it would not have been disastrous, it could have finished off some species.
 Just a small amount of competition could offset the balance of an ecosystem.

 Also, the introduction of man-made charcoal and fire to the island caused considerable damage to the forests where Palaeopropithecus lived and bred.
 Based on radiocarbon dating, it was found that Palaeopropithecus survived into the last millennium.
 While human intervention definitely damaged their populations and their habitats, the extinction of Palaeopropithecus occurred comparatively recently.